 SD-WAN: More than a Hybrid WAN

-Companies looking to expand their WAN networks are rich in choices: They can stick with a traditional WAN or go with a hybrid or SD-WAN model.
+Companies looking to expand their WAN networks are rich in choices: They can stick with a traditional WAN or go with a hybrid or SD-WAN architecture.
 Given the costs and provisioning delays associated with traditional WANs, a growing number of companies are turning to hybrid or SD-WAN.

 Hybrid WANs are just that: hybrid.
 They use two different types of connections (usually MPLS and the internet) to carry data traffic from branch offices to a central location such as corporate headquarters or a data center.
 It’s a great option for companies looking for additional resiliency, or to address their expanding bandwidth needs without shelling out a ton of cash for additional MPLS connections, or paying for data that doesn’t need to run over an MPLS connection.

 Say, for instance, a company has branch offices scattered throughout the country that utilize a cloud service such as Office 365.
 Rather than send that traffic back to the corporate data center, which then will send the traffic to the cloud service, a hybrid WAN can send that internet traffic directly to its intended destination—in this case, the Microsoft Office 365 portal.
 That saves the company money by not routing unnecessary traffic over MPLS circuits.